Customize the shape catalog

 includes two default shapes: Default and Concrete_Default.
 Shapes are used in defining items.
 In Tekla Structures , items are similar to other parts, such as beams and columns.
 The main difference between items and other types of parts is that a 3D shape defines the geometry of an item, whereas a part has a 2D profile that is extruded to create the length of the part.

-The shapes listed in the shape catalogcatalog that displays a list of predefined item shapes
+The shapes listed in the shape catalogcatalog that displays information of item shapes

-The shapes are modeled using software other than Tekla Structures, for example SketchUp.
+The shapes are downloaded from Tekla Warehouse, are created using existing geometry and parts in the model, or are modeled using software other than Tekla Structures, for example SketchUp.

 are stored in the current modelmodel that is active in Tekla Structures

 The current model can be a single-user model, a shared model or a working model.